 - Final report to be issued

 In conclusion, although regulatory oversight is less stringent during the drug discovery phase, regulatory requirements must be considered during early development of drug products.
 Following the drug discovery phase is the preclinical phase, which evaluates safety factors of the drug as well as drug behavior in the host organism.
 Although these products are not administered to patients and are therefore not subject to GMP regulations, it is imperative that the data collected in preclinical studies is accurate.
-This data will be used to support regulatory filings, and will be used to determine if the drug is safe to administer in human trials.
+This data will be used to support regulatory filings, and to determine if the drug is safe to administer in human trials.
 Regulatory oversight and guidance of products in later phases of development, clinical trials, registration, and process validation as well as commercially marketed drugs, is vital to help ensure pharmaceutical companies are appropriately monitoring release drugs products to patients that are both safe and efficacious.

 For a comprehensive list, visit http://www.pharmatutor.org/articles/pharmaceutical-regulatory-agencies-and-organizations-around-world-scope-challenges-in-drug-development